 It may be hard to tell where and how you spend money until you track a month’s actual expenses.
 Your actual expenses may be more than projected expenses.
-If you wish, insert a column to the right of each month to calculate final or actual expenses, so “January Projected” and “January Actual” are column headings.
-Copy the income total, spending total, and difference formulas into your new columns, and then use your actual expenses to adjust your budget every month.
+If you wish, insert a column to the right of each month to calculate final or actual expenses, so “January Projected” and “January Actual” would be column headings.
+Copy the income total, spending total, and difference formulas into your new columns, then use your actual expenses to adjust your budget every month.

-5. Compare your income and expenses.
+5. Compare Your Income and Expenses